 The preparation of financial statements in conformity with IFRSs as adopted by the EU requires the use of certain accounting estimates.
-It also requires directors to exercise their judgement in the process of applying the company's accounting policies (see Note 2 - Critical accounting estimates and judgements).
+It also requires directors to exercise their judgement in the process of applying the company's accounting policies (see Note 2 - Critical accounting estimates and judgements in applying accounting policies).